 Hypothyroidism: This is the most common thyroid disorder, and is marked by low production of thyroid hormones.
 Hypothyroidism is most commonly caused by autoimmune disorders.
 Symptoms of hypothyroidism include irregular periods, constipation, depression and tiredness, muscle cramps, slow thoughts and movements, carpal tunnel syndrome, weight gain, and cold sensitivity.

 Thyroid Cancer: This is typically curable and not very common.
 Luckily, the five year survival rate is about 95%.
 People with thyroid cancer often have no symptoms, and are only diagnosed when their provider does a general physical exam or they have imaging done for an unrelated reason.
-If one has symptoms that may include difficulty swallowing and breathing, hoarseness, throat or neck pain, a persistent cough, and/or a lump in the front of the neck, one may think about thyroid cancer treatment.
+If they do have symptoms, they may include difficulty swallowing and breathing, hoarseness, throat or neck pain, a persistent cough, and/or a lump in the front of the neck.

 Hashimoto’s Disease: Is caused when the immune system attacks the thyroid, resulting in hypothyroidism.
 Hashimoto’s disease affects about 5 out of 100 people in the United States.
 It most often occurs in people who are forty to sixty years old.
 People may have the same symptoms listed above in hypothyroidism, as well as an enlarged thyroid that can be visible.
 People with autoimmune disorders like celiac disease, type 1 diabetes, or lupus may be more likely to develop Hashimoto’s.